fabioueno/sandbox/books/the-rust-programming-language/chapter-12/notes.md

 Language syntax:
 - The function `process::exit` finished the program.

-## Developing the Library's Functionality with Test-Driven Development

 ## Working with Environment Variables

 ## Writing Error Messages to Standard Error Instead of Standard Output